many students are in the class?

 Participants stay in a co-ed building across the street from our main office.
-Residents occupy 4-bedroom, 4 person apartments.
+The building has has 4-bedroom, 4 person apartments.
 All

 students have individual private bedrooms, and apartments

-quad units are assigned based on gender; males with males and
+The room assignments in these apartments are assigned based on gender: males with males and

 females with females.
-There are extensive common areas on
+There are common areas on

 all floors, as well as a Faculty in Residence and a Resident